 - 1 tablespoon unsalted butter

-- 1. Wash the rabbit pieces under cold water and pat dry with paper toweling.
+- Pat the rabbit pieces dry with paper towels.

-- 2. In a bowl, add the onion, carrots, celery, garlic, bay leaf, cinnamon, and cloves.
+- In a large bowl, combine the onion, carrots, celery, garlic, bay leaf, cinnamon, and cloves.
 Pour in the red wine and mix well.
 Add the rabbit pieces and cover with plastic wrap.
-Let marinate in the refrigerator for at least 12 hours.
+Refrigerator for at least 12 hours.

-- 3. When you are ready to cook, remove the rabbit from the red wine marinade and pat dry with paper toweling.
+- When you’re ready to cook, remove the rabbit from the red wine marinade and pat dry with paper towels.
 Strain the marinade, reserving the wine.
 Remove the bay leaves, cinnamon, and cloves and reserve.
-Roughly chop the vegetables and set aside.
+Roughly chop the vegetables.

-- 6. Chop the rabbit’s liver very fine and add it to the casserole.
+- Chop the rabbit’s liver very fine and add it to the casserole.
 Let simmer for another 10 minutes.
 At the end of the cooking time, the wine should be completely absorbed and the sauce should be quite dense.
 To make the sauce more uniform, you may pass it through a food mill with the smallest disc.
-Serve the rabbit very hot, accompanied by your favorite polenta (here’s ours), and perhaps a bottle of the same wine you used to cook the rabbit.
+Serve the rabbit very hot, accompanied by your favorite polenta (Our favorite polenta), and perhaps a bottle of the same wine you used to cook the rabbit.